Blue Lagoon geothermal spa in Iceland, showing milky blue water surrounded by black lava rocks and steam rising from the warm po

 Are geothermal pools in hotels in Iceland safe to use?

-Yes, most hotel geothermal pools in Iceland are carefully maintained and considered very safe to use.
-Water temperature is closely monitored to stay within a comfortable range, and the pools are regularly cleaned and tested to meet strict hygiene standards.
+Yes, most geothermal pools in hotels in Iceland are carefully maintained and considered very safe to use.
+Water temperature is closely monitored to stay within a comfortable range.
+The pools are regularly cleaned and tested to meet strict hygiene standards.
 As with any hot pool, it’s still a good idea to follow posted guidelines, such as showering beforehand and limiting your time if the water is very warm.

 How hot are geothermal pools in Iceland?

-What should I bring to a geothermal pool?
+What should I bring to a geothermal pool in Iceland?

-You should bring a swimsuit, a towel, and flip-flops for comfort and hygiene around the pool area.
-Some hotels provide these items, along with extras like lockers or toiletries, but it’s best to check in advance so you know exactly what’s included and can come prepared.
+When visiting a geothermal pool in Iceland, you should bring a swimsuit, a towel, and flip-flops for comfort and hygiene around the pool area.
+Some hotels provide these items, along with extras such as lockers or toiletries, but it’s best to check in advance so you know exactly what is included and can come prepared.

 Can you see the northern lights from geothermal pools at hotels in Iceland?